felixwanggg/TSMOM-Strategy/README.md

 We apply a soft voting classifier that combines multiple models (Random Forest, SVM, and XGBoost) to predict market direction.
 The classifier uses majority voting to improve the robustness and accuracy of predictions.

+Data
+The dataset consists of historical financial data from 2018 to 2024.
+The data includes daily prices (open, close, high, low) and technical indicators derived from those prices.

+Methodology
+Technical Indicator Calculation:

+Using the adjusted closing price of each asset, the project calculates various indicators that form the basis for the strategy.
+Exploratory Data Analysis (EDA):

+Before training the model, we perform EDA to check for patterns and relationships between features.
+This includes:
+Visualizing the distribution of returns and technical indicators.
+Checking correlations between features.
+Stepwise Regression:

+We eliminate irrelevant features using stepwise regression, ensuring that only the most relevant technical indicators are used for training the model.
+Modeling:

+We use a soft voting classifier composed of Random Forest, SVM, and XGBoost models to predict market direction.
+The model is trained on data from 2018 to 2024, and the results are evaluated by comparing the cumulative return of the strategy versus the asset.
+Results
+The strategy's performance is visualized by plotting the cumulative return of the strategy versus the asset over time.
+The model's performance is measured in terms of accuracy, Sharpe ratio, and cumulative returns.